natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/M.B.174A-3.md

 * 2 x 7.5 mm MAC 1934 machine guns, wing-mounted (500 rpg = 1,000 total)

 The two machine guns are arranged with one mounted in each wing.
 Each is armed with the same amount of ammunition, which means that all guns will fire with each other until empty.
+The problem with using your frontal armament is that you will have a hard time lining up on your target considering the sluggish turn time and the rapid energy bleeding which comes with moving your plane in ways it was never designed for: hitting anything with your two rifle-calibre MGs is also hard because the guns are mounted on the wings, very far away from the centre of the aircraft, making gun convergence a huge factor in aiming.

 === Suspended armament ===
 {{Specs-Avia-Suspended}}